chris56974/gleveldocs/README.md

 ## Main Idea

-Google Keep for game developers except the notes are connected to each other using a tree/graph datastructure, where each note represents a level in a game.
+Google Keep but for game devs.
+The "notes" connect up to each other like levels in a level design (using a tree datastructure).

-The objective is to make your notes feel more like a game environment so that they're more fun for game developers.
+The objective is to make your notes feel more like the game you're building so that it's more immersive and fun for the game developer.

-It will also give them a better feel for what their game is like since I intend to play their music and concept art at relevant places

-And to show their related concept art at each note.

-Bring the game environment to the developer's notes themselves.

-## Premise

-This guy was editing a word document for his video game, and he had a header for each zone in his game.

-## Opportunity

-He had to keep scrolling up and down to move between different zones in his game.

-I think it would be more interesting if you could make it look more like a level design for a video game.

-I was thinking of creating a document editor, where you could create a bunch of blobs and then click on them

-and they would blow up and have word processing stuff.
+I intend to use their own concept art and music depending on where they're currently taking notes and stuff like that.

-## Tech
+## Impetus

-Tauri app in React.

-Website hosting the app can be in Vue.

-I'm thinking of using data structures knowledge by making each.
+I was watching someone build a game on twitch.tv and noticed that they were using msft word to jot down notes for their game.
+It gets the job done, but I thought it was a very hollow and bland application for taking notes in (especially considering the medium).
+So I sought out to make an application that was much more animated, immersive and entertaining to use!

-## Ideas
+## MIT License

-It would play the music you made for each part of the level when you're in that part of your docs

-Desktop in React
-Website equivalent in Angular
-Landing page in Vue